 Teach them the basics on how to protect themselves

 One of the most important things you can do is teach your children how to stay safe.
 Teach them how to wash their hands properly, why they need to keep a social distance, and why they must take their clothes off as soon as they get back home.
 Do things one at a time, and don’t forget to lead by example.
 Use songs and tunes to count the time they need to be washing their hands, and use their toys to make things more enjoyable and easier to learn.

-Encourage them to share their feelings
+Could you encourage them to share their feelings?

 Keep the routines